 {See the USC Office of Information Technology (DoIT) section above for additional information about USC-level computing security and capacity}

 COP Research Capacity.
 College of Pharmacy staff members assist faculty and departmental staff with proposal development and post-award related activities that promote and support efforts to increase grant and contract funding to the College.
 Primary research disciplines include: cancer, neuroscience, addiction and behavior, dig data, drug repurposing and medication safety, rural health disparities, infectious disease, metabolic dysregulation and obesity, and pharmacoeconomics.
-In fiscal year 2024, COP principal investigators submitted $X million in total proposal requests.
-They were awarded more than $X million in extramural funding, including $X million in research awards from both federal and non- federal sources.
-COP investigators were awarded $X million from the National Institutes of Health and approximately $X million from other Health and Human Services.

 Intra-University Collaboration.
 COP closely collaborates with the five other schools and colleges of health-related professions that form USC’s Health Sciences Division, including the Arnold School of Public Health, College of Nursing, School of Medicine - Columbia, College of Social Work, and the more recently established School of Medicine-Greenville, which was fully accredited in 2015.
 Investigators from these academic units are actively involved in interdisciplinary research, training, community engagement, and service activities with COP faculty members.

 Federal Funding to USC and the College of Pharmacy.
 The University of South Carolina received $180 million in federal grant and contract awards, or 74% of its total sponsored award funding from all extramural sources in fiscal year 2023.
-USC’s College of Pharmacy received X million in federal awards, X of its total sponsored award funding.
-NIH provides X of the School’s federal grant and contract funding, followed by funding from other federal agencies, including AHRQ, CDC, HRSA, SAMHSA, HHS-Other, DOD, EPA, IMLS, NASA, NOAA, NSF,
+USC’s College of Pharmacy received $14.8 million in federal awards and $17.4 million in total sponsored award funding.
+NIH provides %85 of the School’s federal grant and contract funding, followed by funding from other federal agencies, including HRSA, , DOD, , NSF,

-USDA, USDE, and the VA.
+, and the VA.

 Health Sciences South Carolina (HSSC) was founded in 2004 as the nation's first statewide health data and research collaborative whose mission is to transform South Carolina's public health and economic well-being through research.
 Its members include the state’s largest research-intensive universities (the University of South Carolina, the Medical University of South Carolina, and Clemson University) and the state’s largest healthcare systems (AnMed Health, McLeod Health, MUSC Health, Prisma Health, Self Regional Healthcare, and Spartanburg Regional Healthcare System).
 HSSC also provides financial support to South Carolina’s SmartState Centers of Economic Excellence that are led by world-class researchers.
 Research conducted in these centers is leading to new products and services with the potential to improve public health while creating economic development opportunities and new jobs in the state.